 Live QuickBooks Training for Beginners

 One of the best ways for beginners to learn QuickBooks is through live online or in-person training.
-These types of classes will provide beginners with accurate, up-to-date instruction in the latest version of QuickBooks software and the instruction will be more guided and hands-on than if one opts to use self-teaching materials.
-Beginning learners can struggle initially with how to set up their accounts and which QuickBooks features to use, concerns that live training can address.
+These types of classes provide beginners with accurate, up-to-date instruction in the latest version of QuickBooks software, and the instruction is more guided and hands-on than with self-teaching materials.
+Beginning learners can struggle with how to set up their accounts and which QuickBooks features to use—concerns that live training can address.
 Instructor-led classes allow learners to receive individualized instruction and feedback catered to their specific QuickBooks concerns.
-This mode of instruction means that learners will also be able to ask questions, receive additional examples, and receive troubleshooting help for any issues that arise as they get started with QuickBooks.
+This mode of instruction also means learners will be able to ask questions, receive additional examples, and get troubleshooting help for any issues that arise as they get started with QuickBooks.

 In addition to bootcamps, it is common to find instructor-led introductory QuickBooks classes.
-These classes will be less comprehensive than a bootcamp and are a useful option for anyone worried about taking an intensive or accelerated class.
-QuickBooks introductory classes can also be a part of a sequence, where after one takes the first class, they can move on to the intermediate-level class and then end with the advanced-level QuickBooks class.
-While live QuickBooks training can be less cost-effective than on-demand classes, they offer superior training and access to expert instructors along with other benefits like the ability to use a training facility’s computers or receive career-support services.
-To find lower-cost live online and in-person QuickBooks classes look for offerings from professional training centers, like Noble Desktop, and local community colleges.
+These classes are less comprehensive than a bootcamp and are a useful option for anyone concerned about taking an intensive or accelerated class.
+QuickBooks introductory classes can also be part of a sequence, where after completing the first class, learners can move on to an intermediate-level class and then finish with an advanced-level QuickBooks class.
+While live QuickBooks training may be less cost-effective than on-demand classes, it offers superior training and access to expert instructors—along with other benefits such as using a training facility’s computers or receiving career-support services.
+To find lower-cost live online and in-person QuickBooks classes, look for offerings from professional training centers like Noble Desktop and local community colleges.

 The Next Step

 Many people will want to use QuickBooks to automate workflows and find ways to make their business run more efficiently.
 Intermediate and advanced learners can set up automated invoices, payments, and bank feeds so that employees do not need to enter every financial transaction manually.
-Custom Balance Sheet, Cash Flow, and Profit & Loss reports can also help one make better, more efficient business decisions as you can adjust reports to show things such as how each department is performing or which projects are most profitable.
+Custom balance sheet, cash flow, and profit and loss reports can also help one make better, more efficient business decisions, as you can adjust reports to show things such as how each department is performing or which projects are most profitable.
 One will learn this kind of report customization at the intermediate or advanced level.